 Where you sleep can range from wild camping to a five-star hotel.

 Camp or rent a cabin on federal land.

 Introduce bike travel to your kids.
 Kids can ride their own bike from two wheelers, bikes with training wheels, to strider bikes.
 Little ones can sit in a bike trailer, bike seat, or tag-along bike.

 You don’t have to drive hundreds of miles to start your Bike Travel Weekend trip from an urban area.
 Explore out your front door.

 Bikeabout provides bicycle tourism information for a list of major U.S. and Canadian cities.
 Find routes, maps, public transportation resources, lodging, and more.

-Bike Share: If you live in an urban area and don’t own a bike, use a bike share to explore urban parks by bike.
+If you live in an urban area and don’t own a bike, use a Bike Share to explore urban parks by bike.

 Turn your mountain bike ride into an overnight adventure.
 Make sure that biking is allowed on the trails before you ride them.

 Bike overnight examples on a mountain bike.

-Bureau of Land Management: The BLM has many amazing mountain biking trails.
+The Bureau of Land Management has many amazing mountain biking trails.
 Find maps, site information, and more on this site.

 Search for mountain biking trails in any state and find maps, photos, and other resources on MTB Project.

-Put your bike on a bus, train, or boat and use public transportation to supplement your bike overnight.
+Put your bike on a bus, train, or boat and use public transportation to supplement your Bike Travel Weekend trip.

-Amtrak Bicycle Services: Amtrak has many different services that allow people to bring bicycles on trains — check out the options for the routes in your area.
+Amtrak has many different services that allow people to bring bicycles on trains.